 The best place to find accurate and up-to-date information is here on the White Night website and on the event’s Facebook and Twitter pages.
 You can also subscribe below to receive the latest information about White Night Melbourne in your inbox by submitting your email address in the field found in near the footer of the page.

 WHERE CAN I FIND INFORMATION DURING THE EVENT?

-For updates throughout the night follow White Night Melbourne on Twitter or Facebook.
-Information Points will also be located throughout the precinct, and White Night Melbourne team members will be happy to help you.
-Details on the location of the event Information Points will be available closer to the event.
+For updates throughout the night, follow White Night Melbourne on Twitter or Facebook.
+Event Information points will also be located throughout the precinct, and White Night Melbourne team members will be happy to help you.
+Details on the location of the Event Information points are available on the map.

 WHEN IS THE BEST TIME TO VISIT WHITE NIGHT MELBOURNE?